 - 1/2 cup coarsely chopped fresh mint leaves

-- 1/2 cup coarsely chopped flat-leaf parsley (leaves only
+- 1/2 cup coarsely chopped flat-leaf parsley (leaves only, no stems)

 - Dressing Ingredients: